 - After wrapping the wonton, place a piece of baking paper on a large tray and arrange the wontons on it.
 Put the wonton in the freezer for a few hours until they are frozen.
 Remove the frozen wonton from the tray and pack them into a freezer-safe plastic container and cover tightly.

-- When you want to cook the wonton, just cook the frozen wonton directly in the boiling water.
+- When you want to cook the wonton, just cook the frozen wonton directly into the boiling water.
 You may need extra minutes to cook since they are frozen.

 Part two- How to prepare the wonton soup